jtassia/You-Dont-Know-JS/es6 & beyond/ch7.md

 **Warning:** As with all meta programming techniques, be careful of creating code that's too clever for your future self or others maintaining your code to understand.
 Use these tricks with caution.

-## Well Known Symbols
+## Well-Known Symbols

 In Chapter 2 "Symbols", we covered the new ES6 primitive type `symbol`.
-In addition to symbols you can define in your own program, JS pre-defines a number of built-in symbols, referred to as *well known symbols* (WKS).
+In addition to symbols you can define in your own program, JS pre-defines a number of built-in symbols, referred to as *well-known symbols* (WKS).

 These symbol values are defined primarily to expose special meta properties that are being exposed to your JS programs to give you more control over JS's behavior.